 “How can the two instances be the same?
 Anyway, why didn’t you learn the feat from your father?”
 This time, it was Sastry’s turn to raise the question.

-“My father did not like me taking up this profession.
-He did not even allow me to watch when he was performing.
-A couple of times, I sneaked into the place and watched him.
-Later he had come to know about it and beat me up.”
+“My father did not like my going into this profession.
+He did not even allow me to watch his performance.
+A couple of times, I sneaked in and watched him.
+Later he came to know about it and beat me up.”

 “What did your father want you to be?”
 Gopalam asked him, curiously.

-“He wanted me to study well in school and take up a good job.”
+“He wanted me to go to school, study well, and take a good job.”

 “What did you study?”

 Both Sastry and Gopalam were shocked to hear his response.